Putting health at the heart

 Health in a green economy and global governance

 Health was described as a pillar of sustainable development in the 1992 Rio Declaration of the United Nations Conference on Environment and Development.
-Two decades later, this year's Rio+20 conference will focus on "green economy" and "institutional frameworks" for sustainable development and poverty eradication.
-UN member states and other stakeholder groups are discussing exactly how to address these themes in the draft conference text, The Future We Want.
-From now until June, a series of regional and international consultations and negotiations will finalize this "zero draft".
+Two decades later, the Rio+20 conference held 20-22 June, 2012 focused on how a "green economy" and "institutional frameworks" for sustainable development can support both environmental sustainability as well as social equity, better health and poverty eradication.

 Including health in Rio+20 agendas

 Health can be a key contributor to, and also a beneficiary of, sustainable development.
-These links deserve wider recognition in sustainable development agendas and processes.
+These links received recognition in the Rio+20 Conference, and indicators of health progress should also be integrated with future sustainable development goals, targets and processes.

 • Universal health coverage can support sustainable development: a healthier population contributes more effectively to economies and societies.